Frequently Asked Questions

 Are there NoLs available for other causes?

 Yes!
 The first InPower Notice of Liability (NoL) was created specifically to address and resolve the problems of trespassing technology with electric, gas, and water smart meters.
-It has since been adapted for other causes such as 5G, mandatory vaccinations, and geoengineering.
+It has since been adapted for three additional causes: mandatory vaccinations, wireless radiation (5G), and geoengineering.

-InPower’s adaptation process requires that the NoL be created with the input of experts in each cause; and regarding each country, with the input of its people.
+InPower’s adaptation process requires that the NoL be created with the input of people from the country with some knowledge of the agenda and the history and basic laws of that country.
 Without this specialized experience, InPower could not support these adaptations.

 If you would like to view a sample of the UK NoL for Trespassing Technology (smart meters), please join the InPower Community platform.
 You will also have access to NoLs specific to the following causes: